shin5ok/chatui-using-answerapi/README.md

 ```

 Deploy the Cloud Run service.
-Set option to show references.
+Specify the option as below if you want to confirm citations.
 ```bash
 export REF_PAGES=1
 ```